nfsi-canada/EarthquakeSeisToolsMATLAB/README_EarthquakeSeisToolsMATLAB.txt

 % --  hypoTD

-Estimates earthquake hypocenters with pick-based and waveform-based differential travel-times, based on the "triple diffrence" or "double-pair double-difference" of Guo and Zhang (2017,GJI).
+Estimates earthquake hypocenters with pick-based and waveform-based differential travel-times, based on the "triple difference" or "double-pair double-difference" of Guo and Zhang (2017,GJI). hypoTDX.m is the most recently updated and most flexible version of the main function.

 % --  StressInvV2014